barrwani/barrwani.github.io/_projects/(0) Corelink.md

 - Working to improve and implement functionality, as well as rewrite existing documentation/writing new documentation

-- Improving TCP/IP support and memory management for Unreal Engine 5 C++
+- Workign on integrating Corelink API into Unreal Engine 5

 - Heading a prospective Godot Engine Corelink Client/Plugin, leading preliminary research and development.